TableLlama: Towards Open Large Generalist Models for Tables: Experimental Setup

 \nop{\hs{[I think it is worth introducing the baselines, which achieve the SoTAs. otherwise it is not clear the advantage of our approach to them]}}

-\textbf{Evaluation Metrics.} We follow the above baseline methods and use their evaluation metrics.\nop{\lyf{use the same evaluation metrics as them / keep evaluation metrics the same?}} For column type annotation and relation extraction, we use precision, recall and Micro F1.
+\textbf{Evaluation Metrics.} We follow the above baselines to use their evaluation metrics.\nop{\lyf{use the same evaluation metrics as them / keep evaluation metrics the same?}} For column type annotation, relation extraction and KVRET, we use Micro F1.
 For entity linking, TabFact, FEVEROUS, HybridQA, WikiSQL and WikiTQ, we use accuracy.
-For row population and schema augmentation, we use MAP (Mean Average Precision).
+For row population and schema augmentation, we use MAP.
 For Hitab, we use execution accuracy \citep{wikisql}.
 For FeTaQA and ToTTo, we use BLEU \citep{papineni-etal-2002-bleu}.
-For KVRET, we use Micro F1.

 \textbf{Training and Inference Details.} We choose LongLoRA 7B \citep{longlora}, fully fine-tuning version with 8K context length limit as our base model.
-The fully fine-tuning version replaces the vanilla attention in Llama 2 with shift short attention.\nop{\hs{since this is a very new model, could you provide a bit more info here? it is based on llama 2 7B that can handle XX context length? what is the `fully fine-tuning version' based on?}.} We fine-tune the model with Huggingface transformers library \citep{wolf-etal-2020-transformers}.
+The fully fine-tuning version replaces the vanilla attention in Llama 2 with shift short attention.
+We fine-tune the model with Huggingface transformers library \citep{wolf-etal-2020-transformers}.
+We merge all eight datasets and repeat three smaller datasets (i.e., FeTaQA, HiTab and TabFact) for six times and randomly shuffle them as our final training data.
 We use a learning rate of 2e-5 and set the batch size at 3.
-We train the model on an A100 cluster and use a cosine scheduler with a 3\% warm-up period for 2 epochs\nop{, which lasts for 9 days}.
+We streamingly train the model on 48 A100 80GB GPUs and use a cosine scheduler with a 3\% warm-up period for 2 epochs\nop{, which lasts for 9 days}.
 To efficiently train the model, we employ DeepSpeed training with ZeRO-2 stage \citep{rajbhandari2020zero_deepspeed}.
 For both training and inference, we set the input length as 8192.
-For inference on \texttt{TableLlama}, as different tasks have different lengths of the ground truth, we use 64 as the output length for column type annotation, relation extraction, entity linking, Hitab, TabFact, FEVEROUS, HybridQA, WikiSQL and WikiTQ, 128 for schema augmentation, FeTaQA, KVRET and ToTTo, and 512 for row population.
+For inference on \texttt{TableLlama}, as different tasks have different lengths of the ground truth, we use 64 as the output length for column type annotation, relation extraction, entity linking, HiTab, TabFact, FEVEROUS, HybridQA, WikiSQL and WikiTQ, 128 for schema augmentation, FeTaQA, KVRET and ToTTo, and 512 for row population.
 For column type annotation and entity linking, we uniformly sample a subset from the original test data as our test set due to the large test size.
 For row population, we filter out the examples with more than 500 candidate entities from the original test set and randomly sample a subset as our test set.
 For all the downsampled test set, we reproduce the SOTA results using the SOTA model.